Mohamed-Taha-Essa/dj-react-product-filter/README.md

 ## Overview

 This project combines the power of Django as a robust backend framework and React.js as a dynamic frontend library.
-It is designed to handle product data efficiently and provide an intuitive user interface for filtering and searching through products based on various criteria.
+It is designed to handle product data efficiently and provide an intuitive user interface for filtering, searching, and paginating through products based on various criteria.

 ## Features

-- **Advanced Filtering:** Filter products by categories, price range.
+- **Advanced Filtering:** Filter products by categories, price range, and more.
-- **Search Functionality:** Full-text search to quickly find products (soon).
+- **Search Functionality:** Full-text search to quickly find products.
+- **Pagination:** Simple pagination to navigate through products, with customizable items per page.
 - **Responsive Design:** The application is fully responsive and works seamlessly across devices.
+- **State Management:** Zustand is used for state management in the React application.
+- **Data Fetching:** Axios is used to interact with the backend API for fetching and manipulating product data.
-- **REST API:** The backend exposes a well-structured REST API for handling product data.
+- **REST API:** The backend exposes a well-structured REST API for handling product data, including pagination and custom filtering.
 - **Modular Code Structure:** The project is organized to allow easy scalability and maintenance.

 ## Tech Stack